 Literature Search

-A literature search of MEDLINE®, Embase®, BIOSIS Previews®, and DerwentDrug File (and/or other resources, including internal/external databases) was conducted on 8 May 2025.
-Data reported in pivotal studies included in the product labeling are included in this response.
+A literature search of MEDLINE®, Embase®, BIOSIS Previews®, and DerwentDrug File (and/or other resources, including internal/external databases) was conducted on 06 April 2026.
+The information included in this response is limited to relevant data from the registrational studies for RYBREVANT.